unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-MVUX.md

     }
     ```

-    Second the Model.
+    Next, let's create the Model.
     Create a class file named `WeatherModel.cs` and add the content below to the file.
-    In this case we are creating a WeatherModel with contains a IFeed of the WeatherInfo.
+    In this case we are creating a `WeatherModel` which contains an `IFeed` of the `WeatherInfo`.

     ```csharp
     namespace MySampleProjectMVUX;